mekomlusa/Mlusa-cat-bot/README.md

 v2: users can now decide whether to get a random cat photo push to their ends daily.

-··* v2.1: bug fixed for turning image push for twice or more times.
+Â·Â· v2.1: bug fixed for turning image push for twice or more times.
+.. v2.2: bug fixed for daily push automatically turning off due to daily cycling job.
+Once the daily alert is turned on by an user, it will stay on record until being turned off by the user at a later time.

 ## TODO

 Inline mode